awaisrauf/awaisrauf.github.io/_news/new_17.md

 selected: true
 ---

-Five papers accepted at TPAMI, ECCV, WACV, MICCAI, and ICASSP.
+Five papers accepted at ECCV, WACV, MICCAI, and ICASSP.
 Congratulations to the co-authors.